Coordination and Project Management

 - Under what circumstances best results can be expected?

-The research undertaken will facilitate to appraise usability and feasibility of the intervention, reaching of the objectives according to the intervention model and pilot plan, changes in knowledge and attitude in the crucial target groups and reductions on alcohol availability.
+The research undertaken will facilitate an appraisal of the usability and feasibility of the intervention, reaching of the objectives according to the intervention model and pilot plan, changes in knowledge and attitude in the crucial target groups and reductions on alcohol availability.

 Development of the Intervention Manual

-Trimbos Institute leads this WP.
-The objective is to develop and implementation manual for reducing alcohol availability in the various settings where the pilot implementation will take place.
+Trimbos Institute leads this work package (WP).
+The objective is to develop an implementation manual for reducing alcohol availability in the various settings where the pilot implementation will take place.